jimmylevell/crowd-overview/Simulator/readme.md

 Based on [2]

 ## How it works
 Using the [Traffic3D](https://traffic3d.org/) which is a traffic simulation program built on top of Unity.
-Traffic3D should allow us to stress test the developed prototype in an artifical environment, without the requirement of expensive and exhaustive field tests.
+Traffic3D should allow us to stress test the developed prototype in an artificial environment, without the requirement of expensive and exhaustive field tests.
 The program is capable of simulating traffic in a 3D environment, with the ability to add vehicles, pedestrians, and other objects.
 The program also allows for the creation of custom scenarios, which can be used to test the developed prototype.

 ## Design